-PATHWAY 4: Change Vermont's land-use policies so current and future land development will be adaptive and resilient to climate change impacts by promoting compact development, enhancing the capacity of natural and working lands, and reducing greenhouse gas emissions.
+PATHWAY 4: Change Vermont's land-use policies so current and future land development will be adaptive and resilient to climate change impacts

 How Vermont chooses to use its land-based resources will have a significant impact on our ability to create and maintain resilient communities and natural resources.
 Vermont’s current approach to land use planning is decentralized and relies on voluntary adoption and implementation of land use policy at the municipal and regional scale.
 The political and operational capacity to implement land use policies varies widely among municipalities and regions.
 This results in a patchwork of inconsistent local and regional land use policies to regulate and guide current and future land use.